dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 b2=true, i2=1, f2=1.1
 Exception in thread "main" java.lang.ClassCastException: class java.lang.String cannot be cast to class java.lang.Integer
 ```

-Autoboxing - is implicit conversion between primitive types like int => Integer, boolean => Boolean and so on (totally 7 types).
+Autoboxing - is implicit conversion between primitive types like int => Integer, boolean => Boolean and so on (totally 8 types).
 We can use it when working with List of integers, boolean and so on.

-So we can remove by value when we pass value.
+We can remove by value when we pass value.
 But since we can remove by index also, when we remove from integer, autoboxing doesn’t work.
 List understand that we remove by index.
 So if you want to remove integer from a list by value, use conversion
 ```java
 import java.util.*;